Mobile Signal Boosters - Market Analysis and Forecast from Technavio

 Technavio analysts forecast the global mobile signal booster marketto grow at a CAGR of over 31% during the forecast period, according to their latest report.

-Technavio has published a new report on the global semiconductor micro components market from 2017-2021.
-(Graphic: Business Wire)
+Technavio has published a new report on the global display market from 2017-2021.
+(Photo: Business Wire)

 The research study covers the present scenario and growth prospects of the global mobile signal booster marketfor 2017-2021.
 To determine the market size, the study considers revenue generated from boosters that amplify the signal strength of the carrier signal.
 The boosters considered work on 2G, 3G, and 4G technologies.